craigem/timb/README.md

-# timb - The Internet is my backup
+# timb - The Internet is My Backup

-USE CASE:
-You have a local git repo that you wish to push to both your own git server, github and bitbucket.
+__USE CASE:__ You have a local git repo that you wish to push to both your own git server, github and bitbucket.

 #### Prerequisites